pang0103/go-chatgpt-cli/README.md

 - `chat` - Start a new conversation
 - `chat resume --id=xxx` - Resume a conversation
 - `chat history` - View conversation history
+- `chat listen --url=https://youtu.be/dQw4w9WgXcQ` - Give a summary of the video, chat with chatGPT about the video
 - `config --api_key={apiKey} --model={Model}` - Configure Apikey and Language Model

 You can also use `--help` to view the help menu for each command.